 - 1. Review overall organization of care delivery to appropriately assign roles.
-Health workers with the credentials, skills and training for higher level care should be assigned to roles according to their capacity. - 2.
-Re-distribute staff temporarily from non-affected or less-affected national and sub-national areas to other health services, districts or areas of the country where they are most needed. - 3.
-Redistribute personnel from one area of the health facility to another or to other functions where they are most needed.
+Health workers with the credentials, skills, and training for higher level care should be assigned to roles according to their capacity. - 2.
+Redistribute staff temporarily from non-affected or less-affected national and sub-national areas to other health services, districts, or areas of the country where they are most needed. - 3.
+Redistribute personnel from one area of the health facility to another or to other functions where they are most needed. - 4.
+Consider training, repurposing, and utilization of professionals in different capacities (task-shifting): - a.
+Enhance the capacities of pediatric intensivists and emergency care physicians for the management of adults to assist and support under the supervision of adult intensive care physicians.